phillybenh/phillybenh/README.md

 # Hello! 👋 🧔
-### I'm a software engineer who is focusing on building experiance and learning new skills.
+### I'm a software engineer who is focusing on building experience and learning new skills.
-Formarly a mechanical engineer with 12 years of experiance tackling technical issues.
+Formerly a mechanical engineer with 12 years of experience tackling technical issues.

  - 🏕️ Working from home
  - 🇱 [LinkedIn](https://www.linkedin.com/in/benjamin-haus/)